Boz Scaggs: Later career

-After another hiatus from recording, his next album, Dig, got good reviews, although the CD was released on an unfortunate date – September 11, 2001.
+After another hiatus from recording, his next album, Dig, received good reviews.
+However, the CD was released on an unfortunate date – September 11, 2001.
 In May 2003, Scaggs released But Beautiful, a collection of jazz standards that debuted at number one on the jazz chart.
 In 2008 he released Speak Low, which he described in the liner notes as "a sort of progressive, experimental effort ... along the lines of some of the ideas that Gil Evans explored."
 During 2004, he released a DVD and a live 16-track CD Greatest Hits Live that was recorded August 2003 at the Great American Music Hall in San Francisco.
+Dig was re-released in 2006, with the exception of the song 'Get on the Natch'.

 After a break in recording, he undertook a series of shows across the US in 2008.
 Two years later he joined Donald Fagen and Michael McDonald for concerts entitled the Dukes of September Rhythm Revue.

 His next album Memphis was released in March 2013.
 It was recorded in that Southern American city at the Royal Studios.
 The album included some of his favorite compositions from other artists.
 A tour of the United States, Canada and Japan followed the release.
 Before the year ended, he added live dates across North America and Australia for 2014.
-In 2015, he released A Fool to Care, a compilation of mostly covers, including "Whispering Pines" with Lucinda Williams, and one original blues composition, "Hell to Pay," performed with Bonnie Raitt.
+In 2015, he released A Fool to Care, a compilation of mostly covers, including "Whispering Pines" with Lucinda Williams, and one original blues composition, "Hell to Pay", performed with Bonnie Raitt.
 The album rose to number 1 on the Billboard Blues Album chart and number 54 on the Billboard 200.
 In 2018, he released Out of the Blues, reaching number 1 on the Billboard Top Blues Albums chart.

+In February 2024, he made his first post-pandemic visit to Japan, touring for seven shows in five locations throughout the country.
+From the stage of his Tokyo show, he announced that he would donate the guitars he used for his Japan tour to a charity auction to support the recovery from the 2024 Noto Peninsula Earthquake which had struck on New Year's Day that year.